 - Harassment – This is unwanted conduct on the grounds of age, which has the purpose or effect of violating a person’s dignity, or creating an intimidating, humiliating or offensive environment for that person.
 For example, age-related jokes in the workplace fit this category.

 - Victimisation – this arises from being treated unfairly as a result of making a complaint of age discrimination.
 For example, not promoting someone because they complain that younger employees are being favored in their training.

 Direct and indirect discrimination are unlawful UNLESS the employer can justify discrimination.
 To do so the employer must show that it is a proportionate (appropriate and necessary) way of achieving a legitimate aim.

 Harassment and victimisation will always be unlawful.

 1. Upper age limits for unfair dismissal and redundancy no longer apply.

-2. From 1 October 2011 the default retirement age was scrapped.
+2. From 1 October 2011, the default retirement age ceases to exist.

-3. Occupational pensions are covered by the regulations, as are employer contributions to personal pensions.
+3. Regulations cover the occupational pensions, as are employer contributions to personal pensions.
 However, the regulations generally allow pension schemes to work as they do now.

 4. The regulations do not affect state pensions.

-6. The upper age limit of 65 for Statutory Sick Pay is removed.
+6. The upper age limit of 65 for Statutory Sick Pay is no more applicable.

 7. Employers can take positive action to prevent or compensate for disadvantages by people from a certain age group.
-Positive action is allowed to encourage people to take up employment positions and to get access to training and education.
+Positive action encourages people to take up employment positions and to get access to training and education.
 For example, employers could aim their recruitment advertising at older people but the position must be open to people of all ages.

-8. An employer can discriminate on the grounds of age if this is required by existing law, such as being aged at least 18 to work behind a bar.
+8. An employer can discriminate on the grounds of age if this is a requirement by existing law, such as being at least 18 to work behind a bar.